 Consumer technology no longer simply solves a problem or performs a task.
 We assimilate technology into the very fabric of our lives.
 There is no better example of this than the smartphone.

 Mobile photo and video is all around us.
-We are recording, documenting and sharing every important moment of our lives with each other.
-The camera has become an extension of how we experience, communicate and make sense of our lives and the world around us.
+We record, document and share every important moment of our lives with each other.
+The camera is an extension of how we experience and make sense of our lives and the world around us.

 Many of us take this a step further.
 The rise of YouTube shows us the massive potential of consumer generated video content.
-Just as video production, distribution and consumption become decentralized, the future of professional imaging is developing in the consumer technology space.
+Video production, distribution and consumption have become decentralized.
+I believe the future of professional imaging is developing in the consumer technology space.

 The Power of Mobile Computing